 To the degree they were able, His disciples endeavored to follow how He lived.
 They tried to put His sayings into practice as a way of life.
 They did the hard work and passed on what they learned to others.

 What they proved by practice is this: There’s only one sure foundation for living an abundant life and that is Jesus Christ.
 That foundation includes His life, death, resurrection and instructions for us.
 “For no other foundation can anyone lay than that which is laid, which is Jesus Christ” (1 Corinthians 3:11).

 Where is our starting place?
+The Sermon on the Mount itself gives a foundation for what we should do.
 We should study what Jesus taught about life and apply His teachings to how we live our lives.

-Reading the Gospels of Matthew, Mark, Luke and John gives us a sense of how Jesus lived.
+Reading the Gospels of Matthew, Mark, Luke and John will give us an even stronger sense of how Jesus lived.
 He based His teachings on the laws and principles revealed in the Scriptures.
-Reading the entire Bible, including both the Old and New Testaments, deepens our understanding of how God thinks and explains even more the message Jesus taught while He was on earth.
+Reading the entire Bible, including both the Old and New Testaments, will deepen our understanding of how God thinks and explain even more the message Jesus taught while He was on earth.

 The apostle Paul said that the Bible is “given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness, that the man of God may be complete, thoroughly equipped for every good work” (2 Timothy 3:16).